 In the Old Testament, four verses make a direct reference to the Aramaic language: 2 Kings 18:26, Ezra 4:7, Isaiah 36:11, and Daniel 2:4.
 Each of these verses calls Aramaic “Aramaic” (אֲרָמִית, an adverbial form of אֲרָמִי), though this used to be translated as “Syrian” or “Chaldee” in English.
 Aramaic is called “Hebrew” (Ἑβραΐς or Ἑβραϊστί) in the New Testament, since it was the tongue of the Hebrews (John 5:2; 19:13, 17, 20; 20:16; Acts 21:40; 22:2; 26:14).
 Some newer translations render the Greek word for “Hebrew” in these verses as “Aramaic,” which recognizes that these verses refer to the language we now call Aramaic.

-Aramaic was originally the language of the Arameans, who were comprised of two tribes that lived along the Euphrates River: the Syrians to the northwest, and the Chaldeans to the southeast.
+Aramaic was originally the language of the Arameans, who were comprised of tribes that lived along the Euphrates River.
+Two of the most prominent of these tribes were the Syrians to the northwest, and the Chaldeans to the southeast.
 The word Aramaic is derived from Aram, a son of Shem who was the progenitor of the Arameans.
 In the earliest stages of the history of Aramaic, the language was only spoken in Aramean locales, including the area where Laban lived (cf.Gen 31:47; Deut 26:5).
 However, as the Syrians and Chaldeans gained prominence in the ancient Near East, their tongue became established as an international language of commerce and diplomacy, gradually displacing Akkadian.
 Akkadian was still the official language of the Neo-Assyrian Empire, although 1 Kings 18:26 indicates that Aramaic was already becoming established as a lingua franca of the ancient Near East by 700 BC.
 When the Chaldeans subsequently conquered Assyria, it was natural for them to use their own language of Aramaic as the administrative language of the Neo-Babylonian Empire, rather than adopting Akkadian.
 This is why Daniel 2:4 says the wise men of Babylon addressed the king in Aramaic, and why the following section of the book of Daniel is written in Aramaic.
 After the conquest of Babylon by Persia, the Persians also established Aramaic as the official language of their vast empire.
 This is why the portions of Ezra which record official correspondence are composed in Aramaic.

 At the time when the books of Daniel and Ezra were written, most Jews could speak and understand both Hebrew and Aramaic.
 They understood Hebrew as the language spoken at home, among themselves, and in the reading of the Scriptures, while Aramaic was the language spoken in broader society.
 Over time, Aramaic replaced Hebrew as the primary language spoken by the Jews who lived in Palestine.
 The Jews had not learned Aramaic in Palestine (cf. 2 Kgs 18:26), but they had to learn it in exile, since it was the language of their captors.
 Thus, the parts of the Old Testament which were composed in Aramaic were written in that language as a result of the Babylonian captivity.